 What I love about all of the DK guides is their attention to detail in layout.
 The books are beautiful and they are organized in such a way that makes them very easy to open and use.
 Usually, there’s no need to go flipping through multiple pages to find exactly what you want.

 4. iTranslate Chinese Phrase Book & Voice Translator

 Although this isn’t your traditional “Chinese phrase book,” I think the iTranslate app is certainly worth a mention here.
 There are a number of great Chinese voice translation apps, but iTranslate is one of the only ones that offers a phrase book as well.
 The benefits of this method include:

 - No Need for a Book since this Chinese phrase book is loaded directly onto your phone and can be accessed with or without a network connection.

-- Voice Translation is included, which means that with a network connection, you can speak and have your words immediately translated.
+- Voice Translation is included, which means that as long as you have a Chinese SIM card in your phone or you’re connected to good WiFi in China, you can speak and have your words immediately translated.

 - It’s Cheaper!
 Although since it’s a subscription service, if you use it for more than a month, it will add up.

 You may or may not always be able to carry around a hefty book during your travels, but you’ll almost certainly have your phone.
 For this reason, I’m becoming a big fan of these app Chinese phrase books.

 Download the iTranslate app for both Apple iOS and Android here: